annieflora/CMSI486/Homework2.md

 **FINISH**

 The goal of conceptual schema design is to have a complete understanding of the database structure, meaning, interrelationships, and constraints.
+We want to map out all of the possible schemas of the database.
 This is best achieved independently of a specific DBMS because each DBMS typically has idiosyncrasies and restrictions that should not be allowed to influence the conceptual schema design.
-The conceptual schema is invaluable as a stable description of the database contents.
-The choice of DBMS and later design decisions may change without changing the DBMS-independent conceptual schema.
-A good understanding of the conceptual schema is crucial for database users and application designers.
-Use of a high-level data model that is more expressive and general than the data models of individual DBMSs is therefore quite important.
-The diagrammatic description of the conceptual schema can serve as a vehicle of communication among database users, designers, and analysts.
-Because high-level data models usually rely on concepts that are easier to understand than lower-level DBMS-specific data models, or syntactic definitions of data, any communication concerning the schema design becomes more exact and more straightforward.
+Use of a high-level data model that is more expressive and general than the data models of individual DBMSs is important.
+We use ER and EER models.
 _____________
 **Problem #5**